-Screen XtScreen(w);

-XtScreen returns the screen pointer for the specified widget.

-Window XtWindow(w);

-w Specifies the widget.
+Screen XtScreen(w) Widget w; w Specifies the widget.
 Must be of class Core or any subclass thereof.

-XtWindow returns the window of the specified widget.

-The display pointer, screen pointer, and window of a widget or of the closest widget ancestor of a nonwidget object are available by means of XtDisplayOfObject, XtScreenOfObject, and XtWindowOfObject.
+XtScreen retu rns the screen pointer for the specified widget.
+Window XtWi Widget w; ndow(w) W Specifies the widget.
+Must be of class Core or any subclass thereof.
+XtWindow re turns the window of the specified widget. binter, screen pointer, and window of a widget or of the closest widget ancestor of a ect are available by means of XtDisplayOfObject , XtScreenOfObject , and Object .
+Display XtDi Widget obj splayOfObject(object) iect ; object Specifies the object.

-Display XtDisplayOfObject(w);

-object Specifies the object.
 Must be of class Object or any subclass thereof.

-XtDisplayOfObject is identical in function to XtDisplay if the object is a widget; otherwise XtDisplayOfObject returns the display pointer for the nearest ancestor of object that is of class Widget or a subclass thereof.
+Object is identical in function to XtDisplay if the object is a widget; otherwise Dbject returns the display pointer for the nearest ancestor of object that is of class bclass thereof.
+Screen XtScreenOfObject(object) Widget object ; object Specifies the object.
+Must be of class Object or any subclass thereof. bject is identical in function to XtScreen if the object is a widget; otherwise bject returns the screen pointer for the nearest ancestor of object that is of class bclass thereof.
+Window XtWi Widget obj ndowOfObject(object) iect ; object Specifies the object.

-'''

-Screen XtScreenOfObject(object);

-'''

-object Specifies the object.
 Must be of class Object or any subclass thereof.

-XtScreenOfObject is identical in function to XtScreen if the object is a widget; otherwise XtScreenOfObject returns the screen pointer for the nearest ancestor of object that is of class Widget or a subclass thereof.

-Window XtWindowOfObject(object);

-object Specifies the object.
-Must be of class Object or any subclass thereof.

-XtWindowOfObject is identical in function to XtWindow if the object is a widget; otherwise XtWindowOfObject returns the window for the nearest ancestor of object that is of class Widget or a subclass thereof.
+Object is identical in function to XtWindow if the object is a widget; otherwise Object returns the window for the nearest ancestor of object that is of class Widget hereof.